davidcarboni/restolino/README.md

 ***
 #### IMPORTANT

-Restolino is in the process of being depricated and removed from our tech stack due to:
+Restolino is in the process of being depricated and removed from our tech stack.
+We strongly discourage the use of Restolino for any production application due to a range of performance issues
- - Lack of support.
- - Missing / unsupported features standard to most web frameworks.
- - Performance issues.
-**We strongly discourage the use of Restolino for any production application.**
-***

 ~~Java for the Web.
 A brutally opinionated, super-simple REST API framework, plus static file serving.~~